JosemiChaves9/react-tree-component/README.md

 ---

-# RightContent property
+# Right Content property

-You can also pass an right content property to the array of objects that you want to be displayed, you can put JSX inside, and will show this JSX at te right of the entry.
+You can also pass an right content property to the array of objects that you want to be displayed, you can put JSX inside, and will show this JSX at the right of the entry.

 ```
 [